 - Two bridges that are less ornate but nonetheless still impressive are Pont Saint-Michel (pin 4) and Pont Notre Dame (pin 5).
 A collective of Parisian architects, who imagined the bridge with only three arches, designed Pont Saint-Michel.
 Lastly, Pont Notre Dame is famed because it stands on the exact spot where the first bridge in Paris ever crossed the Seine River.
 The metal bridge you see today is more recent, however, as it was constructed in 1919.

 There are different cruise companies that offer river tours, but Bateaux-Mouches is probably the biggest.
 This company offers different kind of cruises.
 Regular tours cost about €11,50 for one adult.
 There are also options to take a lunch cruise or even dinner cruise.
 Our advice is to try and book a cruise just before sunset, so you’ll both get to see Paris during the day and discover why it’s truly the city of lights in the evening.

 If you really enjoyed spending some time on the water, why not stay a little longer?
-We have a unique accommodation available in Paris on a real cruiser boat, which is completely adapted into a 1-bedroom apartment.
-The location of the boat changes with the seasons, but it’s always possible to organize your own private cruise of the Seine River!
+We have a unique accommodation available in Paris on a real cruiser boat, which is completely adapted into a 1-bedroom loft-style apartment.
+The boat is located in the residential and exclusive district of Neuilly sur Seine, but it’s always possible to organize your own private cruise of the Seine River!
 If you’d rather keep your feet firmly on the ground, we also offer many vacation rentals in Paris that are close to the Seine River, so you can experience all it has to offer right from your doorstep!